 In other cases, you may be able to negotiate a plea deal that allows you to plead guilty to a reduced set of charges.
 This can ensure that a felony or high-level misdemeanor isn’t on your record, and may even allow you to keep your driver’s license after your conviction.

 Not necessarily.
 If you have a previous DUI arrest in Florida and refused to blow at that time, the second refusal can be punishable by up to one year in a county jail (Florida § 316.1939).
-There are other reasons that a refusal to have a breathalyzer test administered may land you with an additional charge, which is why it is so important to seek legal counsel immediately after a DUI arrest in Florida.
+There are other reasons that a refusal to have a breathalyzer test administered may land you with an additional charge, which is why it is so important to seek legal counsel immediately from a Florida DUI Lawyer.

 Absolutely!
 You can refuse to perform any test that the arresting officer asks of you.
 At that point, law enforcement must decide, based on the evidence at hand (if there is any), whether or not to arrest your for driving under the influence.
 If you are arrested, it would be up to a jury to decide if you were impaired while driving based on any other evidence.